Saleslogix/argos-sample/README.md

         ];
 ```

 4\.
+If you have any additional images, icons, etc that you wish to be available during development you will need to copy them into their respective folders within argos-saleslogix.
+Doing this allows any relative paths to files to remain intact when your module is deployed (all folders are merged in deployment).

+5\.
 Place index-dev-sample.html in the argos-saleslogix folder.
 In your browser, open index-dev-sample.html from the file system, or...navigate to the path `/mobile/products/argos-saleslogix/index-dev-sample.html` on your web server, eg:

 		http://localhost/mobile/products/argos-saleslogix/index-dev-sample.html